Kaitlynpham-ng/spatial-query-algorithms/README.md

             self.root = new_root                 # Promote new_root to be the tree's root
             self.update_mbr(new_root)            # Recalculate the root's MBR

-        # When a non-root overflows, swap it out for the two new nodes in the parent
         else:
             parent = node.parent
             parent.child_nodes.remove(node)      # Detach the old overflowing node